csuclawebservices/libarts-2024-theme/readme.md

 This project is licensed under the GPL 3.0 or later

 ## Copyright
-© 2024 John Russell, Colorado State University.
+© 2024 Colorado State University.
 All rights reserved.